 Look also to identify and describe your company’s current customers, who are they, what challenges do they face and why might they like you?
 Do they like quirky food and drink or would they prefer a more traditional offering?

 Taking all above points into account, complete a SWOT Analysis – strengths, weaknesses, opportunities, threats.
 Then set out to block the threats, work on your weaknesses, cultivate your strengths and take advantage of your business’ opportunities.

 Conducting a marketing audit on a regular basis (at least once a year) is a learning experience that helps you maximise your marketing investment, making you focus on the activities that work best for you.
 Of course, once you’ve conducted the research, you need to use that information to build a strategy, capitalising on your strengths and neutralising weaknesses.
 This will be the key to creating a plan for long term sustainable growth.

 Most important, build a list of prioritised follow-up steps.
-We will be sharing an audit template with you that covers each of these points in greater detail very soon, so do check our resources page (launching shortly) to download this.
+We have now created a marketing audit template that covers each of these points in greater detail.
+Visit our Resource Centre page to download this.